 At any time, you can

 Chat with the other participants to ask questions, comment, or share ideas.

 ⭐️ Why use a turn-by-turn structure?

 Collaborations require structure to help keep everyone on the same page.
-When working with people outside your organization, it’s nearly impossible to impose your internal processes or systems upon them.
+When working with people outside your organization, imposing your internal processes or systems upon them is nearly impossible.
 This is why everyone ends up using email--everyone has it and knows how to use it.

 Finding something that was both familiar and structured is how we ended up designing TakeTurns around a turn-by-turn process.
 Collaborating in a turn-by-turn fashion is all at once friendly and structured.
 We all learned how to take turns when we were children.
 And when we take turns, everyone always knows who’s turn it is to work.
 That clarity around who has control reduces the confusion we see in email-driven collaboration.
 Finally, it’s eminently flexible – you and your external parties can keep taking turns until you’re done.

 TakeTurns can be used in a wide array of ways across multiple roles; here are a few ideas:

 Accounting Professionals - Collaborating with clients on their tax filings and reports.

 Consultants - Reviewing SOWs and other client facing documents with your customers.

 Freelancers - Teaming up with marketing teams to create articles, blog posts, ebooks, and social media updates.